SidxA/reduce-daemensionality/logs.md

     are the actual EOF responsible for it?
     jump: they are, lets do a high resolution W=1 re-calculation with half hourly data ATTENTION this would also induce some day night dynamic? so maybe check them manually

+    the FFt of the NLSA trends have the additional harmonics, this is looking good so far